GSA/ficam-playbooks/_playbooks/playbook-pam.md

 ## 2.2.
 Evaluating Privileged User Risks

-As the first step in mitigating privileged users’ engaging in the unwanted behavior described in Figure 1 , an agency should evaluate the risks to its protected resources by leveraging its resource risk assessment as required^24 in addition to a user community analysis.^25 These processes are components of a protected resource analysis, a foundational element of safeguarding agency resources (see Figure 4 ).
-For more information on how to conduct a comprehensive protected resources analysis, refer to the Access Management Framework.^26 In combination, a resource risk assessment and a user community analysis allows an agency to identify its privileged user population and related risks to protected resources.
-It is recommended that an agency follow these steps to identify its privileged users:
+As the first step in mitigating privileged users’ engaging in the unwanted behavior described in Figure 1 , an agency should evaluate the risks to its protected resources by leveraging its resource risk assessment as required in FIPS 199 in addition to a user community analysis.“User community” is terminology derived from the Access Management Framework (AMF).

-(^24) FIPS 199
-(^25) “User community” is terminology derived from the Access Management Framework (AMF).
 For the purpose of the Privileged User Instruction and Implementation Guidance, this term is used synonymously with “user population.”
 (Hyperlink to be provided once publicly available).
-(^26) For more information on risk assessments for protected resources, refer to the AMF.
-(Hyperlink to be provided once publicly available).
+These processes are components of a protected resource analysis, a foundational element of safeguarding agency resources (see Figure 4 ).
+For more information on how to conduct a comprehensive protected resources analysis, refer to the Access Management Framework.
+For more information on risk assessments for protected resources, refer to the AMF In combination, a resource risk assessment and a user community analysis allows an agency to identify its privileged user population and related risks to protected resources.
+It is recommended that an agency follow these steps to identify its privileged users:

 ICAM Privileged User Instruction and Implementation Guidance Draft